From eating meals alfresco to enjoying lazy hangouts in the back yard – the warmer weather is all about embracing the outdoors.

-The My First Backyard Explorer Kit allows you to turn your backyard into a lab for your budding scientist.
+This Outdoor Explorer Kit allows you to turn your backyard into a lab for your budding scientist.
 This kit has all the tools and activity ideas you need for different backyard science experiments.

-The Garbage to Garden Compost Kit gives your kids first-hand experience with composting, allowing them to watch it happen with their own eyes – a great introduction to environmental science.
+This Compost Kit gives your kids first-hand experience with composting, allowing them to watch it happen with their own eyes – a great introduction to environmental science.